 When you leave the University, you can either leave the fund within USS and claim your benefits at retirement or investigate to transfer to a new pension provider.
-A transfer is possible to most UK pension schemes, and some oversees arrangements exist (more details on pension when leaving).
+A transfer is possible to most UK pension schemes, and some oversees arrangements exist.

-When leaving (and when you move later in your life), make sure you provide your new address to the Pension team as your retirement information will be sent by post.
+When leaving (and when you move later in your life), make sure you provide your new address to the Pension team or update your profile on the USS website as your retirement information will be sent by post.

-For more information on your USS pension fund, visit the USS website or contact the pension helpdesk (pensionshelpdesk@qub.ac.uk | 028 9097 3023).
+For more information on your USS pension fund, visit the USS website or contact the pension helpdesk (pensionshelpdesk@qub.ac.uk | 028 9097 3023.